mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 Close the Library Manager window by clicking the "`Close`" button when finished.

 Plug the OneWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.

+From the menu select `File > Examples > Dallas Temperature > tester'.

+Open the code in the Arduino software and search for the line:

+`#define ONE_WIRE_BUS 2`

+Change this line of code so that it reads as follows:

+`#define ONE_WIRE_BUS 4`

 Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from then menu.